Code-Institute-Submissions/ConorDavison-go-lanza/README.md

 * In the Clone with HTTPs section, copy the clone URL for the repository.
 In your local IDE open Git Bash.
 * Type git clone, and then paste the URL you copied in Step 3. git clone https://github.com/USERNAME/REPOSITORY Press Enter.
 * Your local clone will be created.
 Further reading and troubleshooting on cloning a repository from GitHub here.
 Deployment: The site will be deployed by https://pages.github.com/

+# Credit
+* To complete this project I used the Code Institute student template: gitpod full template
+* Ideas and knowledge library:
+  - w3schools.com
+  - css-tricks.com
+  - getbootstrap.com/docs I used code for navbar, jumbotron and card from Bootstrap.
+  - Youtube for certain tutorial (all mentioned within comments in code)

+## Google Map
+- Google Map API used for map features within project.
+-